 For each bat, a total of 5 trials were performed during the daylight experiments, with the maximum duration of 5 minutes per trial.
 However, the first, explorative trial could last 1-2 minutes longer.
 The trial began when the bat started to fly and ended when the bat entered the leaf or when the maximum of five minutes was reached.
 After every experiment, the time (in seconds) required for the bat to enter the leaf was registered; if it did not enter, we registered a time of 600 s.
 The first trial, exploration (EXPL), always consisted of the bat flying without broadcasting any sound; its purpose was for the bat to explore and become familiar with the flight cage, in addition to identifying the presence of a suitable roost-site.
 Only bats who entered the leaf during the first exploration trial were used on subsequent experiments.
 When flights exceeded the five-minute limit, the bat was captured with a hand net.
-The following trials were randomized in order to minimize the error that could be due to an effect of trial order in the bat’s behavior.
+The following trials were randomized in order to minimize the effect of trial order in the bat’s behavior.
 In three of those trials (inquiry and echolocation masking, white noise), the flights were conducted while broadcasting a playback, whereas the trial without masking (WM) was silent and used as a control.
 Playbacks started a few seconds before the bat was released and lasted the entire experiment.
 Moreover, since each bat performed the trials in sequence, the roost was moved about 1 m after each trial, in order to prevent the bat from finding the roost using spatial memory.

-The masking sounds were created with the Seewave 2.1.6 package in R (Sueur et al., 2008), and they all have a duration of 30 seconds, sampling rate of 1 million hz and depth of 16 bits.
+The masking sounds were created with the Seewave package in R (version 2.1.6; Sueur et al., 2008), and they all have a duration of 30 seconds, sampling rate of 1 million hz and depth of 16 bits.
 When played, each sound was put in a loop mode so that the masking could last for the duration of the test.
 Furthermore, sound intensity was set to approximately 80 dB, measured at 1-meter distance from each speaker using (i.e. the distance at which the leaf was positioned) a sound level meter (Extech Instruments, New Hampshire, U.S.A.).
-Three types of playbacks were used in our experiments, inquiry masking (IM), echolocation masking (EM), and broadband white noise (WN).
+Three types of playbacks were used in our experiments, inquiry masking (IM), echolocation masking white noise (EM), and broadband white noise (BBN).
 IM is a sound intended to mask the frequencies of social calls that T. tricolor emits to inquire conspecifics about a roost’s location (inquiry calls).
 The frequencies of this type of signal range between 15 and 40 kHz, being at about 25.84 kHz the frequency with most energy (Chaverri et al., 2010).
 The masking sound generated ranged from 0 to 45 kHz.
 EM is a sound in the frequencies of T. tricolor’s echolocation calls, whose frequencies range between 45 and 100 kHz, with the energy peak at about 47 kHz (Fenton et al., 2000).
 This masking sound ranges from 45 to 200 kHz, to cover also the possible echoes returning from the echolocation call’s harmonics.
-WN is a sound with wider frequencies that masks both inquiry and echolocation calls.
+BBN is a sound with wider frequencies that masks both inquiry and echolocation calls.
 This masking ranges from 0 to 500 kHz.